sachamasry/klepsidra/README.md

 ### Future

+* Create new feature, recording time spent in economic territories/countries, for nomads, showing how close to limit they are, according to the prevailing legislation
 * Provide way to 'deactivate' old tags
 * Start creating an undo feature, reducing reliance on confirmation dialogs, particularly for deletions